Who is our "Resident Teacher"?

 All members of the Order are known as Wayfarers (Jp.-Dojin Ch.-Daoren) regardless of their vocation.
 Some may choose to live as monks or become clergy, but this is purely optional and is up to each individual.
 Members of the Order who intend to become clergy and/or live as monks are expected to follow a path of personal commitment corresponding to those lifestyles and vocations.

-The Order of the Boundless Way is officially recognised and incorporated as a religious order within the Lin Chi / Rinzai school of Zen Buddhism through the lineage of Chinese Zen Master Hsu Yun.
+The Order of the Boundless Way in Australia is officially recognised and incorporated as a religious order within the Soto and Lin Chi schools of Zen Buddhism, through the lineages of Japanese Zen Master Soyu Matsuoka Roshi Chinese Zen Master Hsu Yun.

 Teachers of Boundless Mind Zen